dotnet/docs-aspire/docs/community-toolkit/hosting-azure-static-web-apps.md

 [!INCLUDE [banner](includes/banner.md)]

-In this article, you'll learn how to use the .NET Aspire [Azure Static Web Apps emulator](https://learn.microsoft.com/azure/static-web-apps/local-development) integration to run Azure Static Web Apps locally using the emulator.
-The emulator provides support for proxying both the static frontend and the API backend using resources defined in the AppHost project.
+In this article, you'll learn how to use the .NET Aspire [Azure Static Web Apps emulator](/azure/static-web-apps/local-development) integration to run Azure Static Web Apps locally using the emulator.
+The emulator provides support for proxying both the static frontend and the API backend using resources defined in the app host.

-> [!NOTE]
+> [!IMPORTANT]
-> This does not support deployment to Azure Static Web Apps.
+> The .NET Aspire Azure Static Web Apps emulator integration doesn't support deployment to Azure Static Web Apps.

 ## Getting Started